|

 SWCPC 5

-Consists of photographs of the Merchant family and the Texas Trail
+Consists of photographs of the Merchant family and the Texas Trail Drivers'

-Drivers' Association (1900-1920), and bulks with photos of the Merchant family (1906).
-The
+Association (1900-1920), and bulks with photos of the Merchant family (1906).

-Claiborne (Clabe) Walker Merchant, a Confederate veteran, began raising cattle in Taylor
+Claiborne (Clabe) Walker Merchant, a Confederate veteran, began raising cattle

-County in the early 1880s and later expanded his ranching operations to Arizona and New
+in Taylor County in the early 1880s and later expanded his ranching operations

-Mexico.
-As one of the founders of Abilene, Texas, Merchant built the town's first stone
+to Arizona and New Mexico.
+As one of the founders of Abilene, Texas, Merchant

-home in 1881.
-He was also the president of the First National Bank of Abilene in 1884, the
+built the town's first stone home in 1881.
+He was also the president of the

-president of the West Texas Fair, and a director of the Texas Trail Drivers' Association.
+and a director of the Texas Trail Drivers' Association.
+He died at his home in

 Meredith, Oscar L.

-Photograph collection, 1910-1924
+Photograph Collection, 1910-1924

 5 copy prints

-This collection consists of photographs of Lubbock, Texas (1910-1924),
+This collection consists of photographs of Lubbock, Texas (1910-1924), and bulks

-and bulks with photographs of early-day Lubbock residences (ca. 1910).
+with photographs of early-day Lubbock residences (ca. 1910).
 It also features an

 agricultural photograph illustrating the harvesting of Sudan hay (undated).

-D. L. Meredith moved to the South Plains in 1891 and worked as a cowhand until 1898, when
+D. L. Meredith moved to the South Plains in 1891 and worked as a cowhand until

-he came to Lubbock and where his son, Oscar L. Meredith, was born in 1903.
-Father and son
+1898, when he came to Lubbock and where his son, Oscar L. Meredith, was born in

-moved buildings in Lubbock during the early part of the twentieth century.
-Oscar also
+1903.
+Father and son moved buildings in Lubbock during the early part of the

-hauled freight for the American Railway Express company from 1924 until retirement.
+twentieth century.
+Oscar also hauled freight for the American Railway Express

 Meridith, Oscar